22/11/2024

 Effective asset acquisition tactics are vital in distressed M&A deals.
 These deals have quick timelines and limited checks.
 Post-COVID, valuing businesses has become harder.
 Strategies need to adjust to each sector’s challenges.

-Strategic asset management
+strategic asset management

 More small to medium deals are happening, especially in domestic markets.
 In these deals, there are not many seller promises.
 So, managing assets strategically is key to avoid risks from seller issues.